simonw/google-drive-to-sqlite/README.md

     google-drive-to-sqlite files files.db

-Files will be written to a `files` table, which will be created if it does not yet exist.
+Files and folders will be written to databases tables, which will be created if they do not yet exist.
+The database schema is [shown below](#database-schema).

 If a file already exists in that table, based on a matching `id`, it will be replaced with fresh data.